Can CBD help with morning sickness, and is it safe to use when pregnant?

-A study found that women who reported marijuana use during pregnancy were more likely to report experiencing severe nausea and vomiting compared with those not experiencing these severe symptoms.
+A 2014 study, which was conducted by researchers from the Hawai’i State Department of Health in Honolulu, HI, found that women who reported marijuana use during pregnancy were more likely to report experiencing severe nausea and vomiting compared with those not experiencing these severe symptoms(8).

-While the use of marijuana is being touted on social media as a safe and effective treatment of nausea and vomiting of pregnancy (NVP), there are no implications at this time for its use during pregnancy.
-ACOG reiterated this fact in its Committee Opinion in 2015.
+While the use of marijuana is being hailed on social media as a safe and effective treatment of nausea and vomiting of pregnancy (NVP), there are no known implications or recommendations at this time for its use during pregnancy.
+ACOG reiterated this fact in its Committee Opinion in 2015(10).

 Interestingly, none of the states with legal medicinal marijuana laws list pregnancy as a contraindication for recommending or dispensing medicinal marijuana.